mugithi/google-terraform-pytorch-tpu/models/roberta/Readme.md

 ## 1. Configuring the enviroment to train RoBERTa

-Use the `roberta_setup_script' to prepare the enviroment for training
+Use the `roberta_setup_script` to prepare the enviroment for training

 ```
 source /tmp/values.env